dmccreary/learning-graphs/docs/chapters/01-learning-graphs.md

 # Learning Graphs

-In this chapter, we introduce you to the foundational data structures that are used by intelligent agents that build customized lesson plans for each student: The Learning Graph.
+In this chapter, we introduce you to the foundational data structure used by intelligent agents that build customized lesson plans for each student: The Learning Graph.

 ## What Are Learning Graphs?

 Learning graphs are network graph that stores learning [Concepts](../glossary.md#concept) and their dependencies.

 Learning graphs are a type of [Directed Graphs](../glossary.md#directed-graph) where every node is a learning Concept and every edge is a concept dependency or prerequisite.

 A **Learning Graph** is a powerful representation of knowledge used to model the relationships between different learning concepts and their dependencies.
-This graph-based approach enables a structured, visual way to map out the sequence in which learners need to acquire knowledge, making it particularly effective for hypercustomized lesson plan generation.
+This graph-based approach enables a structured, visual way to map out the sequence in which learners need to acquire knowledge, making it particularly effective for [hyper-personalized](../glossary.md#hyperpersonalization) lesson plan generation.

 In essence, a learning graph is a type of directed graph where every node represents a learning concept, and each directed edge signifies a prerequisite relationship between two concepts.
 By modeling the learning process as a graph, we can identify the optimal path a learner should follow to master a specific topic.